 Below are a range of different things you may want to review and consider when deciding what should happen to your Linkedin account upon death.
 You may want to use our free social media will template when documenting your wishes.

 Paying for a Linkedin premium account

-It is estimated that 1/3 Linkedin users have a premium account.
+It is estimated that a third of all Linkedin users have a premium account.
 The charges for a premium account start at £18 / $30 USD per month.
-If you are nearing the end of your life or carrying-out executive tasks for the deceased, revert the account back to a ‘free’ account (or close it).
+If you are nearing the end of your life or carrying-out executive tasks for the deceased you may want to revert the account back to a ‘free’ account (or close it).

 Leaving the password for a Linkedin account to a trusted friend or family member can help bring closure to your business affairs and be used as a tool to help inform your business contacts that you have died.
 This can also be useful for those left behind when announcing arranging a funeral.